-The course consists of five course units: Introduction, 3 credits, Basic Sociology, 7.5 credits, Sociological Analysis, 7.5 credits, Elective Course, 6 credits, and Power Resources and Social Stratification, 6 credits.
+The course consists of five course units: Introduction, 3 credits; Basic Sociology, 7.5 credits; Sociological Analysis, 7.5 credits; Power Resources and Social Stratification, 6 credits, and Integration with statistics, 6 credits.

-- The Introduction is to sociology as a scientific subject. - Basic Sociology gives an overview of classic and modern social theories along with an introduction to philosophy of science and an overview of the research process. - Sociological Analysis gives basic knowledge of the principles and procedures for sociological research and investigation.
-Both qualitative and quantitative research methods are presented. - The Elective Course gives basic knowledge of the theory and more recent research within a chosen field. - Power Resources and Social Stratification introduces basic sociological theories concerning power resources and social stratification.
-Particular attention is paid to the importance of class, gender and ethnicity for chances in life and the distribution of power resources.
+- •The Introduction is to sociology as a scientific subject. - •Basic Sociology gives an overview of classic and modern social theories along with an introduction to philosophy of science and an overview of the research process. - •Sociological Analysis gives basic knowledge of the principles and procedures for sociological research and investigation.
+Both qualitative and quantitative research methods are presented. - •Power Resources and Social Stratification introduces basic sociological theories concerning power resources and social stratification.
+Particular attention is paid to the importance of class, gender and ethnicity for chances in life and the distribution of power resources. - •Integration with Statistics gives basic knowledge of statistical methods and tools of measurement often used in sociological research with focus on the practical application of different techniques of quantitative data analysis.